pippinbarr/SNAKISMS/process/SNAKES.md

 ***only tiles “viewable” by the snake are visible***

+### Romanticism
+"belief in sentimental feeling in artistic expression”

+Expressive music?
+Poetry coming up as you play in little titles in cursive… the pain and beauty of being alive, of death…

+***emotional music, title appear with emotional story of snake’s life, joy, and eventual death***

 ### Stoic
 "the endurance of pain or hardship without a display of feelings and without complaint."